kirjai/deprecated-blog/_posts/2016-11-23-easy-guard-redirects.markdown

 ## Redirecting

-In case the user is not authenticated and therefore not allowed to view the `/restricted` route, we would like to navigate him somewhere else.
+In case the user is not authenticated and not allowed to view the `/restricted` route, we would like to navigate him somewhere else.
 We can manually invoke the `navigate()` method on the `Router`.